 Cocaine addiction accounts for roughly 15% of all admissions into United Kingdom-based drug rehabilitation centres.
 Cocaine addiction is a major social problem in modern-day Britain.
 Similar to addiction to heroin and alcohol, addiction to cocaine causes chemical changes in the brain.
 Therefore treatment for cocaine addiction must include a thorough programme of detoxification and subsequent behavioural therapies in order to be successful.

 How cocaine addiction works

 Cocaine releases ‘dopamine’ in the brain and blocks dopamine re-uptake.
-Therefore more cocaine is required to avoid intense feels of depression and anxiety due to a lack of dopamine.
+Therefore more cocaine is required to avoid intense feelings of depression and anxiety due to a lack of dopamine.
 Users ‘crash’ when cocaine is withdrawn.
-Cocaine user feel highly lethargic up to several days after cocaine was consumed.
+Cocaine users feel highly lethargic up to several days after cocaine was consumed.